-In order to understand the nature of nuclear reactions, the classification according to the time scale of of these reactions has to be introduced.
+To understand the nature of nuclear reactions, the classification according to the time scale of these reactions has to be introduced.
 Interaction time is critical for defining the reaction mechanism.

 There are two extreme scenarios for nuclear reactions (not only neutron nuclear reactions):

-- A projectile and a target nucleus are within the range of nuclear forces for the very short time allowing for an interaction of a single nucleon only.
-These type of reactions are called the direct nuclear reactions.
+- A projectile and a target nucleus are within the range of nuclear forces for a very short time allowing for an interaction of a single nucleon only.
+These types of reactions are called direct nuclear reactions.

 What is the Compound Nucleus and the Nuclear Resonance?

 There is no difference between the compound nucleus and the nuclear resonance.

 The compound nucleus is the intermediate state formed in a compound nucleus reaction.
 It is normally one of the excited states of the nucleus formed by the combination of the incident particle and target nucleus.
 Suppose a target nucleus X is bombarded with particles a.
 In that case, it is sometimes observed that the ensuing nuclear reaction occurs with appreciable probability only if the particle’s energy is in the neighborhood of certain definite energy values.
 These energy values are referred to as resonance energies.
 The compound nuclei of these certain energies are referred to as nuclear resonances.
 Resonances are usually found only at relatively low energies of the projectile.
 The widths of the resonances increase in general with increasing energies.
 At higher energies, the widths may reach the order of the distances between resonances, and then no resonances can be observed.
 The narrowest resonances are usually the compound states of heavy nuclei (such as fissionable nuclei) and thermal neutrons (usually in (n,γ) capture reactions).
 The observation of resonances is by no means restricted to neutron nuclear reactions.